What are the best invoicing tools for freelancing?

 Invoicing tools for freelancers

-Other popular options include Crunch, which is slightly pricier but includes an accountancy service, Sage (affil link) probably the most well known and trusted and a great option if you’re looking to grow your business to more than just you in the future, and FreeAgent (affil link), which has some great features like connecting your bank and showing you your cashflow.
+Other popular options include Crunch, which is slightly pricier but includes an accountancy service and is Brighton-based, Sage (affil link) probably the most well known and trusted and a great option if you’re looking to grow your business to more than just you in the future, and FreeAgent (affil link), which has some great features like connecting your bank and showing you your cashflow.
 Many of these offer a free trial if you want to give it a go.
-Finally, there’s Wave, which is free and the one I currently use.

 Many of my freelance friends do it all manually, which works really well for them and it’s free (sadly, I’m not that organised!).
 You can even find free invoice templates on Google Drive.